Feel festive with these magical winter days out in the South WestPosted by Sophie Hesp on Nov 08, 2018

 Padstow Christmas festival

-Bringing together the best local chefs, food producers and craftspeople from 6th – 9th December, this year’s Padstow Christmas Festival is celebrating the festive season in style, with plenty of culinary delights to sample in a picturesque waterside setting.
+Bringing together the best local chefs, food producers and craftspeople, Padstow's annual Christmas Festival celebrates the festive season in style, with plenty of culinary delights to sample in a picturesque waterside setting.
 The Cornish fishing village welcomes over 40,000 visitors each year, with a spectacular firework display, beautiful lantern parade, live music and series of fantastic chef demonstrations to entice the bustling crowds.

 Find your favourite festive treats in the Christmas market – from handmade fudge and artisan peanut butter to Cornish crepes and award-winning charcuterie.
 Pop-up stalls will be showcasing the wares of the county’s leading arts and crafts producers, while the likes of Rick Stein, Nathan Outlaw and Paul Ainsworth whip up a whole manner of creative dishes.
 From beetroot-cured salmon to Tuscan bacon and bean soup, there’s something to suit every taste on the quayside.